How to Calculate Contribution Percentage with Formula in Excel

 We have values from different sources listed for certain periods.
 This listing indicates the contributions of each period of items over the period of time.
 It is always better to have those contributions presented in percentage format in contrast to plain data values.
 If you are curious to know how you can calculate the contribution percentages with a formula, this article may come in handy for you.
 In this article, we are going to demonstrate how you can calculate the contribution percentage with a formula in Excel with an elaborate explanation.

 The Contribution Percentage is the proportion of the user’s contribution percentage amount to their compensation for the plan year, expressed as a percentage.
-Normally, the contribution is viewed as the value of each henry.
-But the overview of the whole process would be simpler if we present the value of each cell with respect to its percentage of the total.
+Normally, the contribution is viewed as the value of each Henry.
+However, the overview of the whole process would be simpler if we presented the value of each cell with respect to its percentage of the total.
 This increases clarity a lot more.

-3 Suitable Examples to Estimate Contribution Percentage with Formula in Excel
+How to Calculate Contribution Percentage with Formula in Excel: 3 Suitable Examples

 Below, we have presented three separate examples to illustrate how you can estimate the contribution percentage with various formulas.
-For avoiding any kind of compatibility issues, use Excel 365 edition.
+To avoid any kind of compatibility issues, use Excel 365 edition.

-1. Calculate Contribution Percentage Based on Age Bands
+1. Calculate the Contribution Percentage Based on Age Bands

 In the dataset below, we will demonstrate how you can get the percentage contribution from each age range adult.
 We will use the SUM function for this purpose.